 Production started at Wolfsburg in June 1983 - the same month that Rowan Atkinson’s Blackadder was shown in the UK for the first time.

 A number of developments and innovations were introduced to this model.
-These included the regulated catalytic converter in 1984, anti-lock braking system (ABS) two years later.
+These included the regulated catalytic converter in 1984, anti-lock braking system (ABS) 2 years later.

 The late 1980s even saw a prototype with an electric drive system.

 An impressive 6.3 million Mk2 Golfs had been produced by the summer of 1991.

 The third generation saw the distinctive round headlights disappear – and a host of technological advances ushered in during this period, including cruise control.

 There was a lot of focus on safety.
 This included front and side air bags.
 Improvements to the car body construction also improved crash safety.